-- (a) In General- The Secretary shall, upon the basis of the best available scientific and technological data, prescribe regulations to-- - limit the presence of human pathogens and other potentially harmful substances in food products; - (2) ensure that a registered facilities implement appropriate measures to control and reduce the presence and growth of human pathogens and other potentially harmful substances on food products;
+SECTION 5.
+Process Controls To Reduce The Adulteration Of Food Products.- (1) IN GENERAL-The Secretary shall, upon the basis of the best available scientific and technological data, prescribe regulations to-

-- (3) ensure that all fully processed or ready-to-eat food products are processed in a sanitary manner, using reasonably available techniques and technologies to eliminate any human pathogens or other potentially harmful substances likely to cause food borne illness; and - (4) ensure that food products intended for final processing outside commercial establishments are labeled with instructions for handling and preparation for consumption which, when adhered to, will destroy any human pathogens or other potentially harmful substance likely to cause food borne illness. - (b) Regulations The Secretary shall, within one year from the enactment of this Act, issue regulations that require all registered facilities to adopt processing controls adequate to protect public health and to limit the presence and growth of human pathogens and other potentially harmful substances in food products prepared in any registered facility.
-Such regulations shall- - (1) set standards for sanitation; - (2) set tolerances for biological, chemical and physical hazards as appropriate; - (3) require process controls to assure that food is safe and that relevant regulatory and safety standards are met; - (4) require recordkeeping to monitor compliance; - (5) require sampling to assure that processing controls are effective and that regulatory standards are being met; and - (6) provide for agency access to records kept by official establishments and submission of copies of such records to the Secretary as the Secretary deems appropriate.
+- (a) limit the presence of human pathogens and other potentially harmful substances in food products; - (b) ensure that all registered facilities implement appropriate measures to control and reduce the presence and growth of human pathogens and other potentially harmful substances on food products; - (c) ensure that all fully processed or ready-to-eat food products are processed in a sanitary manner, using reasonably available techniques and technologies to eliminate any human pathogens or other potentially harmful substances likely to cause food-borne illness; and - (d) ensure that food products intended for final processing outside commercial establishments are labeled with instructions for handling and preparation for consumption which, when adhered to, will destroy any human pathogens or other potentially harmful substances likely to cause food-borne illness. - (2) REGULATIONS-The Secretary shall, within one (1) year of the enactment of this Act, issue regulations that require all registered facilities to adopt processing controls adequate to protect public health and to limit the presence and growth of human pathogens and other potentially harmful substances in food products prepared in any registered facility.
+Such regulations shall- - (a) set standards for sanitation; - (b) set tolerances for biological, chemical and physical hazards as appropriate;

-The Secretary may, as he deems necessary, require any person, firm or corporation with responsibility for or control over food ingredients to adopt processing controls, where such processing controls are needed to assure the protection of public health.
+- (c) require process controls to assure that food is safe and that relevant regulatory and safety standards are met; - (d) require record-keeping to monitor compliance; - (e) require sampling to assure that processing controls are effective and that regulatory standards are being met; and - (f) provide for agency access to records kept by official establishments and submission of copies of such records to the Secretary as the Secretary deems appropriate.

-SEC.
-6. Inspections of processors and importers. -
+The Secretary may, as the Secretary deems necessary, require any person, firm or corporation with responsibility for or control over food ingredients to adopt processing controls, where such processing controls are needed to assure the protection of public health.

-(a) Nature of Inspection -
+SECTION 6.
+Inspections of Processors and Importers. - (1) NATURE OF INSPECTIONS-

-- (1) The inspection system shall provide for frequent unannounced inspections of food processing and importing facilities to determine if such facilities are operated in a sanitary manner and if food products are unsafe for human consumption, or adulterated or misbranded.
-Inspections shall include review of processing records and sampling of food products. - (2) Inspections shall be conducted at least quarterly, unless the Secretary determines that the facility, is an exceptional or negligible-risk facility under standards established by the Secretary. - (3) Standards for exceptional or negligible-risk facilities shall consider the hazards associated with the type of product being produced, and the facility's history of compliance, food safety problems and such other factors as the Secretary may deem appropriate.
+- (a) The inspection system shall provide for frequent unannounced inspections of food processing and importing facilities to determine if such facilities are operated in a sanitary manner and if food products are unsafe for human consumption, or adulterated or misbranded.
+Inspection shall include review of processing records and sampling of food products. - (b) Inspections shall be conducted at least quarterly, unless the Secretary determines that the facility, is an exceptional or negligible-risk facility under standards established by the Secretary. - (c) Standards for exceptional or negligible-risk facilities shall consider the hazards associated with the type of product being produced; and the facility's history of compliance, food safety problems and such other factors as the Secretary may deem appropriate.
 The Secretary shall specify an alternative inspection frequency for each facility which is deemed exceptional or negligible-risk.
-Each inspection shall include an examination of whether the facility continues to meet the standards for exceptional or negligible-risk facilities. - (b) Conduct of Inspections - (1) An inspection under subsection (a) of any domestic, foreign or importing facility shall extend to all things therein (including records required to be maintained under subsection (e) processes, controls, and premises) that bear on whether food products are in compliance with this Act.
-Access to records may include the copying of such records.
+Each inspection shall include an examination of whether the facility continues to meet the standards for exceptional or negligible-risk facilities.